The Best Themed Cruises You’ll Want to Book ASAP

 Back in the 1980s, Windstar Cruises introduced what they claim was the original themed experience, and travelers are still racing to book the Grand Prix package and fill staterooms of the Star Pride during the seven-day sail around Monaco and the Mediterranean.
-Formula 1 fans will definitely brake for a visit to the pit; seats at the Grand Prix’s time trials and final rounds; a cocktail reception and dinner with an automotive motif; talks with a racing expert who serves as host; and a gift bag filled with a logo cap, a program, ear plugs, binoculars, and a seat cushion.
+Formula One fans will definitely brake for a visit to the pit; seats at the Grand Prix’s time trials and final rounds; a cocktail reception and dinner with an automotive motif; and talks with a racing expert who serves as host.
 If you ask nicely, the captain might even let you take the wheel for a few photos once you’re back in open water.
 Find out the best cruise to book every month of the year.

 For those with a permanent case of Saturday Night Fever